 How did your first “Flight of the Mothership” tour in 2011 fare compared to the current tour?

-The Mothership had just been released prior to the “Flight of the Mothership” tour, and things have changed a bit since then.
+The Mothership had just been released prior to the first tour, and things have changed a bit since then.
 For example, only three people showed up to our Nashville stop in 2011, and now we have 30-60 people show up to the same event.
 But the three people from the first Nashville stop were Joe Chiccarelli, Vance Powell and Michael Wagener.
 From there, the Mothership exploded in Nashville.
 So we planted a lot of seeds during that first tour, and now we’re reaping them.
-When we stop in here Ibiza, and 20 people show up to an event, that’s miraculous.
+When we stop in here Ibiza and twenty people show up to an event at Sonic Vista Studios, that’s miraculous.
 Amsterdam and Zurich also had large turnouts, even though they’re considered smaller markets.
 So our gear has spoken for itself.
 You can’t sell recording engineers on gear.
 They have to hear it and fall in love with it.
 The good ones know how to discriminate with their ears, and when they hear our stuff, they get it.
-In fact, the older they are and the more experience they have, they quicker they hear the difference.
+In fact, the older and more experience they have, they quicker they hear the difference.

 Is success for Burl mainly measured in how many units you’re able to ship, or are there other factors?